TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

 </li>
 </ul>
 <ul>
- 	<li>Note that these questions make up Part 3 of your Blog assignment for this unit.
-See Unit 1 Assessment for more details.</li>
+ 	<li>Note that some of these questions will be part of your Blog assignment for this unit.
+See <a href="https://create.twu.ca/ldrs591/unit-1-assessment/">Unit 1 Assessment</a> for more details.</li>
 </ul>
 &nbsp;
 <h3>Unit 1 Summary</h3>